tdunning/t-digest/README.md

 because clusters are ordered more strongly.
 This better ordering of clusters means that the effects of the improved interpolation are much easier to observe.

-Extending this to `AVLTreeDigest` is theoretically possible, but it isn't clear the effect it will have, particularly if done before proper scale functions are added to the tree digest.
+Extending this to `AVLTreeDigest` is theoretically possible, but it isn't clear the effect it will have.

 ### Repo Reorg
 The t-digest repository is now split into different functional areas.
 This is important because it simplifies